iansedano/iansedano.com/drafts/sculp_vba.md

   excel spreadsheet, along with some useful devlopment tools.
 ---

-Unfortunately I am unable to share the complete source of this code due to it being sensitive information.

-Though I can share some snippets and my general approach.
+At the start of the financial crisis I got a job for a small art gallery.
+The art scene had collapsed in Spain due to the crisis, but the owner of the gallery had a connection to a very successful sculptor living in Spain and a gallery in London.
+The partnership between this scluptor and this gallery seemed to be more successful than anyone imagined it could be.

+This lead to a significant operation being developed in Spain.
+Bronze sculptures, since Grecian times, have been cast using the lost-wax method.
+This allows an artist to create one master sculpture out of any material they'd like, and then a master mould is made, which can be used to produce as many sculptures as wanted.

+The number of sculptures that gets produced by a particular master mould is typically limited.
+For example, an edition of 8 is a very typical number for a life-sized figurative sculpture.

+In modern times we aren't limited to casting in bronze, and it's typical to create different editions for different materials.
+So, you could have 8 sculptures in bronze, numbered 1 to 8, and then another 8 in aluminium, for example.

+This allowed us to ramp up production while keeping editions limited and exclusive.
+We would also produce many different size variations, with the smallest sculptures being editions of 99.

+This is the story of trying to implement some kind of software to aid our operations, all the while having no experience with software at this level.

-## The Data
+## The Requirements and Data Model

 The data being modelled is artworks.
 The main data is in this format:

-* Version ID - unique and numeric
+- Version ID - unique and numeric
-* Title
+- Title
-* Materials summary i.e. "Bronze"
+- Materials summary i.e. "Bronze"
-* Size summary i.e. "Large"
+- Size summary i.e. "Large"

-Each artwork is a specific edition of a larger family.
+Each artwork was a specific edition of a larger family.
 Edition sizes range from 1 to hundreds.
 Every artwork has to be unique.
 Other information tracked for every individual sculpture is.

-* producer
+- producer
-* purchase order
+- purchase order
-* exporter
+- exporter
-* owner
+- owner
-* shipping information and history
+- shipping information and history
-* artwork dimensions
+- artwork dimensions
-* crate dimensions
+- crate dimensions
-* dates
+- dates
-* costs
+- costs
-* prices
+- prices

-Up until I started to write this application, the data was kept in one table.
-With the applications help we have split the data into two tables.
-It is one step closer to being a database.
+## The Starting Point

+The foundry where these sculptures were produced

+At the beginning the main data was kept in one excel table.

 The main table is no different because I was not allowed to make changes because the team is already used to the format and making changes however they like.
 This means that there is a lot of duplicate data.
 That said, in the new version table, there is hardly any duplicate data, and this is used to check the consistency of the main table.
 It is glue code, and yet it will probably stay in use for a long time to come.